yackx/go-rubik/README.md

 # Rubik's Cube in go-lang

-Thoroughly-tested representation of the Rubik's Cube in `go-lang`.
+Thoroughly-tested package, called `Rubik`, that is a representation of the Rubik's Cube in `go-lang`.
 A naive and limited BFS solver is provided.
 It contains functions for all normal moves, slice moves, double moves and cube rotations.

-It also contains a package that can execute algorithms and reverse algorithms.
+It also contains a package `Rubik-alg` that can execute algorithms and reverse algorithms. `Rubik-alg` can also scramble cubes.

 ## The Cube